do-me/Test/README.md

 # Test

-A simple test repo for tests.
+A simple test repo for testing.